How to configure a caching only name server

 The bind package provides the named (DNS) service.
 The bind-utils package provides the tools we need to manage the named service.

-install bind bind-utlis packages
+Installing bind bind-utlis packages

-How to configure a local yum respository
+How to configure a local yum repository

 Restart the interface and verify the system uses the local DNS server.
 To restart the interface, use the following commands.